-Dimension St ensa core 1 2 3 4 5 6 7 8 9 10 100 GENERAL TIREDNESS Is often physically exhausted after work and does • • • • 7 y not recover from it.
-When getting up, often has no energy to start the working day.
-Seldom feels properly rested and recovered after work.
-MENTAL DISTANCE FROM WORK Can occasionally get enthusiastic about work.
-Is interested in work to an average extent. • • • • 5 W W Sometimes works on automatic pilot and doesn't think very much.
-COGNITIVE OVERLOAD Can have difficulty keeping attention on work.
-Is occasionally distracted and forgetful at work.
-Has more than average difficulty concentrating at • • • • • • 7 • work.
-X X EMOTIONAL OVERLOAD Sometimes has no control over emotions at work.
+CHSC .010 1 2 3 4 5 6 7 8 9 10 A O GENERAL TIREDNESS Is occasionally physically exhausted after work.
+When getting up, sometimes has no energy to start the working day.
+Occasionally feels properly rested and recovered after work. • • • • 5 • MENTAL DISTANCE FROM WORK Can often get enthusiastic about work.
+Is often interested in work.
+Is often consciously and enthusiastically engaged in work. • • • 4 COGNITIVE OVERLOAD Does not usually have difficulty keeping attention on work.
+Is sometimes distracted and forgetful at work.
+Sometimes has difficulty concentrating at work. • • • • 5 EMOTIONAL OVERLOAD Sometimes has no control over emotions at work.
 Is sometimes irritated if things don't go well at work.
-Sometimes does not identify with their own • • • • 5 • emotional reactions at work.
-A BURNOUT SCORE could not retrieve correct report sentences could hot retrieve correct report sentences • • 7 •
+Sometimes does not identify with their own emotional reactions at work. • • • • 5 • BURNOUT SCORE Is occasionally physically or mentally tired at work.
+Is involved and interested in their work to an average extent.
+Sometimes takes mental distance from their work. • • • • • 6